Read Part 2 of this story.

 On the eastern side, the Albany/Cohoes/Troy area was the terminus of the eastern end of the canal.
 In 1825, the canal was completed, and a huge celebration took place, with a 90-minute cannon salute from Buffalo to New York City.
 A flotilla of boats, led by Governor DeWitt Clinton’s Seneca Chief, sailed the length of the route from Buffalo across the canal to Albany and down the Hudson to New York City, a journey of ten days.
 Clinton ceremoniously poured water from Lake Erie into New York Harbor to celebrate the “wedding of the waters.”
 On the return trip, water from the Atlantic Ocean was poured into Lake Erie in Buffalo.
 The canal now was open for business.

 OK, so where’s Brooklyn in all this?
-The importance of the Erie Canal to New York City, and specifically Brooklyn, that’s next time.
+The importance of the Erie Canal to New York City, and specifically Brooklyn, that’s in Part 2.

 Top photo: Mural of Governor DeWitt Clinton and the Marriage of the Waters in New York Harbor by C.Y.
 Turner in 1905.
 The mural is at DeWitt Clinton High School in the Bronx.